 I admit it.
 I bought the pint of them because they were beautiful, pure and simple.
 Red currants.
 Little red berries that are sold still attached to tiny stems.
 Champagne grapes have the same dollhouse-type appeal for me, even though I don't like them.
 I want to like them; I've bought them more than once.
 This summer, the boys are old enough to send around the store on their own to retrieve items on our list, treasure-hunt style.
 A definite improvement over other summers' constant refrain - "How many more things do we have to get?
 When are we gonna go?" - and I get a minute here and there to peruse in peace.
 And that's when I found them, enjoying the quiet of the produce aisle on a Monday morning.
 They were next to the pints of blueberries I added to my cart.
 So I got the red currants too, like a magpie with a shiny object, and brought them home, washed them, and popped one in my mouth.
 Well.
 As it turned out, they're mouth-puckering, in a way that reminds me of gooseberries.
 We had a bush of gooseberries when I was a kid, and my sister and I would pick and eat them from time to time, maybe out of boredom, as neither of us liked them.
 Since it was apparent I wouldn't be plucking these beautiful berries off their stems for snacking, I pulled out my go-to for fruit, Nigel Slater’s Tender, Volume II: A Cook’s Guide to the Fruit Garden, and just as I knew I would, I found something wonderful to do with them.

-You're probably thinking, who needs another berry muffin recipe?
-I'm telling you, this one is something special because of the brightly tart flavor of the berries.
+These are something special because of the brightly tart flavor of the berries.

 Nigel Slater's Little Currant Cakes